ruc98/AWS-Spot-Instances---launch-stop-and-store-snapshots--bash-script/README.md

 (Note: For the first time create a snapshot manually from the console and enter its SnapshotId)

 Run the bash script below to launch a spot instance and ssh to the remote system.

 `$ bash spot_launch.sh`

 (Note: Enter location of the specification.json file in the first line of the bash code)

 For the AMI coded in the script "ami-f88f1780" all the required packages for deep learning are stored in a virtual environment called dl4cv.
-To enter
+To enter virtual environment.

 `$ workon dl4cv`

-To save your work, terminate instance and cancel spot request run this bash script `$ bash spot_stop.sh`
+To save your work, terminate instance and cancel spot request run this bash script

+`$ bash spot_stop.sh`

 (Note: Enter location of the specification.json file in the last line of the bash code)

 This will automatically save your work in a snapshot of the volume in use and delete the volume itself.
 It will replace the "SnapshotId" in the specification.json file.